 Policy

-A policy is a list of rules.
-Each rule matches a risk flag pattern and overrides its severity:
+A policy is an ordered list of rules.
+Each rule matches a risk flag pattern (optionally narrowed by resource type) and overrides its severity:

 Flag: "public-ingress-0.0.0.0" → Default severity: medium